Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-storagepool/README.md

 endpoint).
 Alerts when a pool reports a non-normal state, when its used capacity reaches the warning or critical threshold, and when it reaches the threshold the storage administrator configured on the appliance itself.
-Supports reporting the I/O counters via --performance.
+Supports extended reporting via --lengthy, and reporting the I/O counters via --performance.

 options:
   -h, --help            show this help message and exit